 N. Rahbany1, S. Lindner2, C. Pauly2, D. Legrand1, M. Atature?, R. Bachelot1, C. Becher2 and C. Couteau1,3,4

-1 Laboratory of Nanotechnology, Instrumentation and Optics, ICD CNRS UMR 6281, University of Technology of Troyes, 10000, Troyes, France 2 FR 7.2 (Experimentalphysik), Universität des Saarlandes, Campus E2.6, D-66123 Saarbrücken, Germany 3 CINTRA CNRS-Thales-NTU, UMI 3288, Research Techno Plaza, 50 Nanyang Drive, Singapore 4 Centre for Disruptive Photonics Technologies (CDPT), Nanyang Technological University, Singapore
+1 Laboratory of Nanotechnology, Instrumentation and Optics, ICD CNRS UMR 6281, University of Technology of Troyes, 10000, Troyes, France 2 Fachrichtung Physik, Universität des Saarlandes, Campus E2.6, D-66123 Saarbrücken, Germany 3 CINTRA CNRS-Thales-NTU, UMI 3288, Research Techno Plaza, 50 Nanyang Drive, Singapore 4 Centre for Disruptive Photonics Technologies (CDPT), Nanyang Technological University, Singapore

 Introduction

 Color centers in diamond are being widely used as efficient single photon sources due to their indistinguishability and photostability at room temperature.
 This allows them to play an important role in the fields of quantum information processing1,2, super-resolution microscopy3,4, and biological imaging5.
-Silicon vacancy (SiV) centers in diamond have shown to have several advantages over other types of defects due to their strong narrow fluorescence spectrum at room temperature (FWHM ~ 5 nm at 737 nm) with low phonon coupling, a short lifetime (1 ns), and an almost fully linearly polarized zero phonon line fluorescence6,7.
+Silicon vacancy (SiV) centers in diamond have shown to have several advantages over other types of defects due to their strong narrow fluorescence spectrum at room temperature (full width at half maximum (FWHM) < 5 nm at 737 nm) with low phonon coupling, a short lifetime (1.8 ns), and an almost fully linearly polarized zero phonon line fluorescence6,7.

 However, the reported values of the photoluminescence (PL) and radiative quantum efficiency of SiV centers so far remain low.
 Consequently, experiments involving coupling SiV centers to optical cavities have led to an improvement in their radiative quantum efficiency and Purcell factor, as well as a reduction in lifetime8.
-Plasmonic coupling was also studied to enhance the emission of SiV centers in microdisk cavities9, in the vicinity of gold nanoparticles10, and in hybrid metal-diamond structures11.
+Plasmonic coupling which in general allows for large local electrical fields was also studied to enhance the emission of SiV centers in microdisk cavities9, in the vicinity of gold nanoparticles10, and in hybrid metal-diamond structures11.

 In this work, we present the integration of SiV centers in nanodiamonds with double bowtie nanoantenna structures, which is shown to cause an enhancement in their photoluminescence (PL) emission.
 A single nanodiamond is pre-characterized and transferred to the gap of a gold nanoantenna by the “pick and place” technique with the help of a nanomanipulator with a tungsten tip.
 We show that the PL spectrum of the nanodiamond is modified depending on the geometry of the nanoantenna as well as the position of the emitter in the gap.
 This provides us with flexibility in designing the nanoantennas to accurately predict and shape the emitters’ PL spectrum as desired.